J-Soft/BeBot/ReadMe.txt

 php executable.

-If you start the bot from the same directory as the binary php file (for windows „php.exe“) you can just enter the name.
-Otherwise you’ll have to enter the name and path of the binary executable (ie C:/Program files/PHP/php.exe or C:\\Programfiles\\PHP\\php.exe or /usr/local/bin/php5).
+If you start the bot from the same directory as the binary php file (for windows "php.exe") you can just enter the name.
+Otherwise you"ll have to enter the name and path of the binary executable (ie C:/Program files/PHP/php.exe or C:\\Programfiles\\PHP\\php.exe or /usr/local/bin/php5).
 Note that you can use forward slashes (recommended) or double backslashes (not recommended) on windows systems.
-Using single backslashes WILL NOT WORK as php interpets \ as a special escape character.
+Using single backslashes WILL NOT WORK as php interprets \ as a special escape character.

-Set $main_php to the location of the „Main.php“ file.
-Once again you can just enter „Main.php“ if you’re starting the bot from the directory its in.
+Set $main_php to the location of the "Main.php" file.
+Once again you can just enter "Main.php" if you"re starting the bot from the directory its in.

 If StartBot.php is in another directory than the bot itself (not recommended) you must specify the complete path to Main.php.